fbbdev/rendirt/README.md

 **But beware!** *rendirt* also stands for *dirty renderer*.
 This thing is as simple as possible, quite inflexible and mostly unoptimized.
 Clocking in at ~400 LOCs, it does its (very limited) work in reasonable time and that's all.
-This is not meant to be an example of good practice in graphics programming.
+This is not meant to be an example of state-of-the-art graphics programming.
 Decent speed is only achieved with compiler optimizations enabled.
 Still, the debug build manages to render ~400k tris at 800x600 px in less than
 1 second and simpler models in less than 100 milliseconds.
 It becomes one order of magnitude faster when compiler-optimized. *(DISCLAIMER: those are not